top of page

 WEDNESDAY BIBLE STUDIES

-Wednesday, 10:00am, Adult, OLD TESTAMENT CHARACTERS with Pat Klein, AT PEACE, Gathering Room
+Wednesday, 10:00am, Adult, DISCOVERING YOUR SPIRITUAL GIFTS with Pat Klein, AT PEACE, Gathering Room

 Slide26.PNG